joh-ann/colorandom/README.md

 ### Context:

 We spent 20 hours (80 person hours) working on this project.
-We are in week four of Mod 1.
+We are in week four of Mod 1 of Turing School.

 ### Contributors: